-- b.
-Write a letter on behalf of the counseling profession to an elected representative, board member, or other institution/individual with power to influence the counseling profession that advocates for policies, programs, and services that are equitable and responsive to the unique needs of clients (CMHC; MCFC) or advocates for the learning and academic experiences necessary to promote the academic, career, and personal/social development of students (SC). - 8.
-A paper summarizing the field practicum experiences will be submitted before the last class meeting (see next page for School Counseling and MCFC additional requirements)
+b.
+Write a letter on behalf of the counseling profession to an elected representative, board member, or other institution/individual with power to influence the counseling profession that advocates for policies, programs, and services that are equitable and responsive to the unique needs of clients (CMHC; MCFC).

+8. A paper summarizing the field practicum experiences will be submitted before the last class meeting (see next page for School Counseling and MCFC additional requirements)